jries/SMAP/LocMoFit/docs/tutorial/simulations.md

 	![done](../images/simulateSites_done.png)

 Now you can explore the overview of the simulated data.
-You can interact with the overview with a left click or double right click.
+You can interact with the overview with a left click or right click.
 You can deal with the simulated data as with real data.

 :::{note}
 **How do I keep the simulated data?** You can save it through button **Save** in tab **[File]**: